frankaemika/docs/source/troubleshooting.rst

     ping <franka-control-ip>

-If this command fails, the Control is not properly connected to the network, or the IP address is not correctly assigned during the setup phase.
+If this command fails, the robot is not properly connected to the network, or the IP address is not correctly assigned during the setup phase.
 Please set up the network according to the documents sent with your robot.